openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          SKIP_RECIPE[myrecipe] = "Not supported by our organization."

    :term:`SOC_FAMILY`
-      Groups together machines based upon the same family of SOC (System On Chip).
+      A colon-separated list grouping together machines based upon the same family of SoC (System On Chip).
 You typically set this variable in a common ``.inc`` file that you include in the configuration files of all the machines.

       .. note::